 - You’re stressed out.
 Fresh air and walking clears the mind – it can be a 10 minute walk to regroup or an hour walk to think through some problems.

 - You want a free exercise routine.
 The main investment for walking are great shoes – my favorite are Nike Free Run.

 Walking for fitness made a huge difference in my life.
 It was a solution to a problem I didn’t know how to fix.
-After I got into my walking groove, I got my hormones in check which you can ready about here.
-I dropped sugar from my diet, which you can read about here.
+After I got into my walking groove, I dropped sugar from my diet.
 I also bought a book about walking 10,000 steps a day in Los Angeles to find some fun things to see.
 All of this helped me get back on track.
 If you are wanting to get in shape, get your shoes on and get out the door!